Enterprise Management Incentive (EMI) Scheme

 How do they work?

 Selected staff are issued with qualifying share “options”, giving them the opportunity (but not obligation) to buy shares at a predetermined point in the future for a price set now.
-This opportunity can be dependent on the meeting of certain performance related objectives.
+This opportunity can be dependent on the meeting of certain performance and/or time related objectives.

 What are the tax advantages?